alberttheprince/rpemotes-reborn/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+# rpemotes-reborn Credits:

+- Thank you to [DerDevHD](https://forum.cfx.re/t/fixed-remove-prop-after-scenario-animation/5002332/8) for the insight on deleting scenario props.

 # Credits 🤝

 **All** custom animations and props were added with permission from the creators.

 All animation creators have ***specifically*** asked that their content remains free and that the RPEmotes team and community do not try to profit from them, claim them as their own, or reupload them anywhere else.

 **A huge thank you to the following people for their amazing contributions to the menu 🫶🏻 :**
 - Thank you to [TayMcKenzieNZ](https://github.com/TayMcKenzieNZ) for maintaining and updating RP emotes and managing the RP Emotes community